oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 {% img blog/supabase-vue/supabase-add-row.png alt:"Add data to supabase" width:"600" %}{: .center-image }

-After each row click save and you should see the data you complete populated in the Table editor.
+After each row, click save and you should see the data you complete populated in the Table editor.

 ## Create your Vue Application